 With a dual-focus approach of youth development and systems reform, Mockingbird participants develop leadership and self-advocacy skills while effecting positive change for the generations of young people that will come after them.

 Are you 13-25 and interested in connecting with other young people who've experienced foster care or homelessness?
 Do you want to use your experience and expertise to improve the system?
-Come to one of our regional Chapter meetings - Seattle, Everett, Tacoma, Olympia, Yakima, Spokane - or our Youth Advocates Ending Homeless Chapter in Seattle.
+Come to one of our regional Chapter meetings in Seattle, Everett, Tacoma, Olympia, Yakima, or Spokane.

 Want to get connected?